mderoche/contrive/README.md

 # contrive

 *contrive* is a small library to manage mocked data for automated testing.

-With contrive, you provide a set of basic data, then transform it as needed for various test situations.
+Instead of copy-pasting an object multiple times with small changes for each test case, you provide one basic object, then transform it as necessary.

 ## Synopsis
 ```